History of Emma Navarro in Timeline

 Emma Navarro

-Emma Navarro is an American professional tennis player who has achieved a career-high singles ranking of No. 8 by the WTA in September 2024.
-She also holds a best doubles ranking of world No. 93, attained in August 2024.
-Navarro has secured two singles titles on the WTA Tour and reached a major semifinal at the 2024 US Open, marking her as a rising talent in the world of professional tennis.
+Emma Navarro is an American professional tennis player who has reached a career-high singles ranking of No. 8 in the world (September 2024) and a doubles ranking of No. 93 (August 2024) by the WTA.
+She has won two singles titles on the WTA Tour and advanced to a major semifinal at the 2024 US Open, marking significant achievements in her burgeoning career.

 May 18, 2001: Emma Navarro's Birth